• Skip to primary navigation

 Jump to Recipe Jump to Video

 This easy Smartie fudge is packed full of chocolate flavour.
-It's super easy to make with just 3 ingredients- milk chocolate, condensed milk and colourful candy-coated Smarties!
+It's super easy to make with just 3 ingredients and it's great for serving a small crowd.
+It tastes so good that you'll want to make it again and again.

 pile of fudge with chocolate smarties on top

-Whether you're looking for a quick birthday party dessert or an easy bake sale treat, this fudge is just the thing!
-It's made with just 3 ingredients and is packed full of Nestle chocolate Smarties.
+Whether you're looking for a quick birthday party dessert or an easy bake sale treat, this Smarties fudge is just the thing!
+It's made with just 3 ingredients and makes a fun, colourful, beginner-friendly dessert that you can make at the drop of a hat.

-If you like this Smartie fudge recipe, make sure to check out my other recent fudge recipes: Milky Bar fudge, Kinder fudge, Crunchie fudge and M&M fudge.
-They are just as easy and just as delicious!
+If you like this recipe, make sure to check out my other recent fudge recipes.
+They are just as easy and just as delicious.
+Enjoy!

-Here's everything you need to make this recipe:
+Here's everything you need to make this easy Smartie fudge:

-• Milk chocolate: Milk chocolate or semi-sweet chocolate is the main ingredient for Smarties fudge.
-You can use any type of chocolate you like.
+• Milk chocolate: Milk chocolate or semi-sweet chocolate is the main ingredient for this recipe.
+You can use whichever brand of milk chocolate you like best.
 Even the super cheap supermarket-brand chocolate bars will work well if you melt them at a low temperature.

-• Condensed milk: Condensed milk is what turns a block of chocolate into fudge!
-Make sure to use the sweetened kind of condensed milk as it already contains all the sugar you need.
-You'll need 1 can or 397g (14oz) for this recipe.
+• Condensed milk: Condensed milk is what turns a block of chocolate into creamy fudge!
+A lot of people confuse this for evaporated milk but they are not the same thing and the latter will not work in fudge.
+Learn the difference here.
+You'll need 1 can or 397g (14oz) of condensed milk for this recipe.

 • Chocolate Smarties: Nestle Smarties are the star of this recipe.
-You can add them inside and on top of the fudge, to create wonderful texture and colour.
-Smarties are also great for fudge because you can really taste all of the different flavours once they're in there!
+You can add them inside and on top of the fudge to create a gorgeous texture and colour.
+You can really taste all of the different flavours once they're in there!
 You'll need 1 share-sized bag for this recipe, which is 105g or approximately 3.7oz.

 two pieces of chocolate smartie fudge